 KNEESAVERS help eliminate knee pain for those cyclists with a toe out condition as well as improve biomechanics in those cyclists with wider hips (women generally), large feet (men generally), or bowlegged / knock kneed leg structure.

 Crank Arm Shorteners

 When your left and right legs are not of equal length, there are solutions as well.
-2 types, 4 pedal holes in one aluminum block that threads into a standard crank arm or infinite slide adjustable types.
+Easy Knees crank shorteners with 4 pedal holes in one aluminum block that threads into a standard crank arm.
 We also offer differing length crank arms, and a DaVinci crankarm with variable pedal mounting inserts.

 More more severe range of motion issues, the Pedal Swing is your solution.
 Full down stroke leverage, and then on the upstroke the pedal arm swings under just as you are approaching the limit of your range.
 Relief!

 For further counsel on your best personal application of these technologies, call: